t3nsor/us-immigration-faq/EAD.md

 Aliens in category (c) include international students, adjustment of status applicants, J-2 nonimmigrants, and some H-4 nonimmigrant spouses [5].
 For example, a J-2 nonimmigrant may not begin working immediately upon their admission to the US, but rather, their J-2 status makes them eligible to apply for an EAD, and if the EAD is granted, then they are allowed to work in the US.
 Similarly, if an alien has a pending application for adjustment of status, this does not mean they are automatically work-authorized, but it means they can use their pending application to separately apply for work authorization.

 ## What does the category code mean on an EAD?
 The category code, such as <q>C09</q> on the image shown above, refers to a particular section of 8 CFR §274a.12: for example, if an alien requests an EAD based on 8 CFR §274a.12(c)(9), which means adjustment of status applicant, the alien's EAD will have the code <q>C09</q>.

-There are some exceptions to this rule: for example, A17 means dependent spouse of E-1/E-2/E-3 worker, and A18 means dependent spouse of L-1 worker [13] (these classes of aliens are provided employment authorization by statute, not regulation).
+There are some exceptions to this rule: for example, A17 means dependent spouse of E-1/E-2/E-3 worker, and A18 means dependent spouse of L-1 worker [13] (these classes of aliens are provided employment authorization by statute, not regulation). **If your category code is A17 or A18 then you fall into category (c): E and L dependent spouses are not allowed to work without having a valid EAD.** This is because the INA has the language <q>the Attorney General shall authorize the alien spouse to engage in employment in the United States</q> [22][23] indicating that the government must act affirmatively to grant employment authorization.

 The codes <q>C09P</q> and <q>C16P</q> have the same meaning as <q>C09</q> and <q>C16</q>, respectively [16].
 The letter <q>P</q> means that the EAD is a combo card that also serves as Advance Parole (see below) [14][15].

+## If I have an EAD, can I work for any employer?
+Aliens who are authorized employment incident to status (category (a) above) are <q>authorized to be employed in the United States without restrictions as to location or type of employment</q> [3], so they can work for any employer unless otherwise prohibited by law (*e.g.,* some employers must hire US citizens only).

+Category (c) aliens may be subject to restrictions on their employment, however most subcategories do not have any such restrictions.

+For instance, USCIS declined to impose any restrictions as to the occupations that H-4 EAD holders may work in [24].
+This is also true of other dependent categories: the dependents of aliens who have category (b) work authorization do not have the same restrictions as the principal alien; they can work in any occupation.
+These dependent subcategories are: A17, A18, C01, C02, C04, C05, C07, C12, C26, and C34.
+However, a C12 spouse does have the same geographical restriction as the principal [5].

+Some subcategories of category (c) are based on a pending application for a permanent status that grants category (a) work authorization: for example, category C09 is based on a pending application for adjustment of status to lawful permanent resident.
+These aliens are granted work authorization based on the prospect that their application will be approved and their employment will become unrestricted.
+For this reason, the C09 EAD is unrestricted [25].
+Other subcategories in this group are C08, C09, C10, C16, C19, C20, C22, and C24.

+Notably, however, the F-1 OPT EAD (C03A, C03B, or C03C) is restricted (TODO: discuss this).

 ## How do I apply for an EAD?
 Refugees and some asylees [6] will receive an EAD without having to make a separate application.
 An alien who qualifies for an EAD (see above) but does not receive one automatically must file Form I-765 with the required evidence stated in the form instructions [7].